 It is possible to re-take exams in the November session but note the deadline for registering for this session is very early: 29th July.

-The costs if you register before this deadline are £82 to register for the session plus £57 per subject.
+The costs if you register early are £85 to register for the session plus £59 per subject.

 If you are waiting for the result of a re-mark before deciding whether or not to re-take then your best option to avoid the high fees is to register for the re-take.
 If your marks do go up and you decide not to take the exam again the IB will not charge.